rolandbernard/wakan/README.md

 Wakan
 -----
-Wakan is a small programming language designed as a educational project.
+Wakan is a small programming language designed as an educational project.
 It was not designed for any particular application and is not complete.

 CWakan